Malik Williams: Anwil Włocławek (2023)

 After going undrafted in the 2022 NBA draft, Williams signed with Anwil Włocławek of the Polish Basketball League on January 1, 2023.

 Sioux Falls Skyforce (2023–2024)

-On October 30, Williams joined the Sioux Falls Skyforce as a tryout player, but was waived on November 8.
+On October 30, 2023, Williams joined the Sioux Falls Skyforce as a tryout player, but was waived on November 8.
 Five days later, he re-joined the Skyforce where he played 33 games and averaged 11.1 points, 9.3 rebounds and 1.4 assists in 23.2 minutes.

 Toronto Raptors (2024)

-On April 3, 2024, Williams signed a 10-day contract with the Toronto Raptors and on April 13, he signed for the rest of the season.
+On April 3, 2024, Williams signed a 10-day contract with the Toronto Raptors.
+On April 13, he signed with Toronto for the rest of the season.

 Return to Sioux Falls (2024–2025)

 On September 11, 2024, Williams signed with the Miami Heat, but was waived the next day.
 On October 28, he rejoined the Sioux Falls Skyforce.

-College Park Skyhawks (2025-present)
+College Park Skyhawks (2025–2026)

 On September 24, 2025, Williams signed with the Atlanta Hawks.
 He was later waived, and joined the Hawks NBA G League affaliate, the College Park Skyhawks.

+After an initial Exhibit 10 contract in September, on December 23, 2025, Williams signed with the Atlanta Hawks on a two-way contract.
+During the Tip-Off Tournament with the Hawks' NBA G League affiliate, the College Park Skyhawks, Williams averaged 16.2 points and 10.4 rebounds across 14 games.
+He was released from his two-way contract on January 7, 2026.
+Williams had not appeared in any games for the Hawks, but was retained by the Skyhawks.